elainbrianne/DSMMasterProject23/README.md

 b) Ruf, J. and Wang., W. Neural networks for option pricing and hedging: a literature review, Journal of Computational Finance, 2020

 c) Huge, V and Savine, A. Differential Machine learning, Risk, 2021

+_This repository is part of a master project submitted to fulfill the requirements of the Master of Program in Data Science Methodology at the Barcelona School of Economics._